schrodlm/music_store/README.md

 You are able to see API documentation for HTTP requests and Entity details on http://localhost:8080/swagger-ui/index.html#/ once the server is running

+## What do I want to implement next

+- I am now unable to delete products that are liked by someone because that would require another Entity, I am planning to implement it later on
+- Add a image attribute to product to be able to show images on the client side

 ## Model of entities